SMAC-Group/course_intro_ds/slides/chapter3_01.md

 where `.Primitive("+")` is an "internally implemented" function in the base R implementation.
 ---

-So we can define our own mathematical operator.
+Therefore we can define our own mathematical operator.

 ```r
 `:)` = function(x, y){